markt-de/puppet-dovecot/REFERENCE.md

 ### <a name="dovecot"></a>`dovecot`

-This class allows simple configuration of the dovecot imap server.

 There is no semantic abstraction done in this class, all config parameters are passed directly to dovecot via config files.